Diego1806-code/demo_auto/README.md

 Finally go ahead and install the requirements from the requirements.txt file by using **pip install requirements.txt**.

 ## Congrats!
 Now your are ready to run the script!

+ORRRR you can also just use the batch file i made after installing python to create the env and get the requirements